nutonomy/nuscenes-devkit/README.md

 To learn more about the dataset, go to [nuScenes.org](https://www.nuscenes.org) or take a look at the [database schema](https://github.com/nutonomy/nuscenes-devkit/blob/master/schema.md) and [annotator instructions](https://github.com/nutonomy/nuscenes-devkit/blob/master/instructions.md).

 ## Object detection task
-For instructions related to the object detection task, the results format, classes and evaluation metrics, please refer to [this readme](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/detection/README.md).
+For instructions related to the object detection task (results format, classes and evaluation metrics), please refer to [this readme](https://github.com/nutonomy/nuscenes-devkit/blob/master/python-sdk/nuscenes/eval/detection/README.md).

 ## Backward compatibility
 - Mar.
 25, 2019: With the full dataset release we drop support for the code and data of the teaser release.
 Several changes to the map table and map files break backward compatibility.